neha-kay/Kiko-plus/_posts/2017-07-06-bus-booking-optimization-guide.md

 * Sort the options for the cheapest/fastest/shortest route
 * Select specific carriers
 * Include nearby cities
-* Adjust the time slider to identify only the busses which leave after a certain time or arrive by a certain time.
+* Adjust the time slider to identify only the buses which leave after a certain time or arrive by a certain time.

 Once you've found a bus, you can either: